Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Model

 We define a matching function or, simply, a matching, $\mu:\mathbf{{I}}\to\mathbf{{C}}\cup\{0\}$, such that (i) $\mu(i) = c \iff i \in\mu^{-1}(c)$, and (ii) $\forall\,c\in\mathbf{{C}},\,\mu^{-1}(c)\subseteq{\bf {I}},$ where $0 \leq Q(\mu^{-1}(c))\leq q_{c}$.

 The following concepts are important for our analysis: individual rationality, blocking pairs, and stability.
-For notational reasons, we define them in the case with discrete students, which also corresponds to our empirical application.
-The proper definitions for a model with a continuum of students can be found in \cite{azevedo_supply_2016}, with measure-zero sets of students appropriately dealt with.
+For notational reasons, we define them in the case with discrete students, corresponding to our empirical application.
+The precise definitions for a model with a continuum of students can be found in \cite{azevedo_supply_2016}, with measure-zero sets of students appropriately dealt with.